HOME | contents | Hymns A&M | Yattendon Hymnal | English Hymnal | Songs of Praise | top

 welkin became a screaming headline backed up by the awful truth that Abide

-was no longer number twenty-seven.
+with me was no longer number twenty-seven.
 Music Details HERE.

 Hardly a parish in England